webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/plugins-reference/app.md

 #### Summary

-Enables rendering new page elements.
+Enables rendering page elements on the actual pages and in page previews.

 #### Type